RainbowVegas/Real-Time-Cessna-Sensor-Data-Pipeline/README.md

 ```
 https://www.flightgear.org/download/
 ```
-After it is installed your going to have to copy the sensor.xml file in the src folder to FlightGear's protocol folder
+After it is installed your going to have to copy the sensor.xml file in the src folder to FlightGear's protocol folder:
 ```
 C:\Users\user\FlightGear\Downloads\fgdata_2024_1\Protocol
 ```